Asian shares higher after S&P 500 tops 4,000 points | The China Post, Taiwan

 Hopes are rising that the recovery from the pandemic and the boost to spending will spur a powerful rebound in U.S. hiring this year and Friday’s jobs report for March will provide crucial insight into whether those rosy expectations may prove true.

-Stereo maker Onkyo Home Entertainment’s shares plunged nearly 29% after falling 68% on Thursday as the company is due to be delisted in Tokyo after it reported a negative net worth for two straight years.
+Audio equipment maker Onkyo Home Entertainment’s shares plunged more than 14% after falling 68% on Thursday as the company is due to be delisted in Tokyo after it reported a negative net worth for two straight years.

 On Thursday, a tech company rally pushed the S&P 500 up 1.2% to 4,019.87, its first close above the 4,000 mark.
 The Dow Jones Industrial Average gained 0.5% to 33,153.21.
 The technology-heavy Nasdaq climbed 1.8% to 13,480.11.